exflickr/flamework/README.md

 ## Docker

-Similarly, Docker is an option for both local development and test running, but is not suitable for production use (really, REALLY don't use it that way).
+Similarly, Docker is an option for both local development and test running, but is not suitable for production use (really, REALLY don't use it for prod -- we (intentionally) do not have this configured securely).
 To build and run:

     docker build -t flamework .
     docker run -ti -p80:8081 -p443:4331 --name=flamework --rm flamework

 Your local flamework copy should now be listening on ports `8081` and `4331`.
 Use `docker ps` to verify them.
+You'll need to edit <code>include/config.php</code> as usual.

 Once the container is running, to run tests you can do:

     docker exec -ti flamework make test